Thursday, March 31, 2022

 Aesthetics

-Each level feels 8-bit and is no Rainbow Islands or Magic Pockets but that's okay because I like the style.
-This is perfectly apt for the Panic theme.
+Each level feels 8-bit and is no Rainbow Islands or Magic Pockets.
+That's okay because it's perfectly apt for the classic Panic theme.
 The sprites are the best thing with cute expressions and are nicely animated - just wait until you see the Berzerker, so freaky.
 A great and unique drawing - I love how he looks!!

-Argh!
-Don't forget where you dug those holes otherwise, you're left hanging and vulnerable.
+Don't forget where you dug those holes; otherwise, you're left hanging and vulnerable.

 The CryptO'pinion?

 Hector provides a brilliant spin on the Panic genre with perfect controls for fluent movements that have us leaping and clubbing the freaky fruits with ease.
-However, I'm baffled why he climbs the ladders so slowly as this doesn't gel with the rest of his movements.
+However, I'm baffled why he climbs the ladder so slowly, as this doesn't gel with the rest of his movements.
 And that's my only beef with this incredible PD game.

 For me, the game design, controls, and AI are marvellous.
-All these help make the game so playable and therefore very, very addictive.
-Quite simply this is one of the best platformers I've played in ages.
+These help make the game so playable and therefore very, very addictive.
+Quite simply, this is one of the best platformers I've played in ages.

-Okay, the all-important download, a great video by Wasabim, and more awesome screenshots...
+The all-important download, a cool video by Wasabim, and even more awesome screenshots...

 The main menu is ace with a belting chiptune, scroller and helpful information.